MTI Mentorship Award

 Whilst there is no entry fee, at least one member of the writing team must be a member of MMD.
 You can find out more about MMD and join our organisation by clicking here.
 If you have any questions about MMD membership please email Ellen Burgin, Membership & Communications at:

 Entry Requirements for The MTI Stiles + Drewe Mentorship Award:

 We ask writers or writing teams to ensure they meet the following entry requirements:

-- Entrants must be resident in the UK (i.e. if chosen, you need to be able to attend monthly Advanced Writers’ Lab sessions, attend the one-week writers’ retreat in France with Stiles and Drewe, prepare and participate in two Progress Labs and the final industry showcase during the course of the year-long mentorship).
+- Entrants must be resident in the UK (i.e. if chosen, you need to be able to attend the one-week writers’ retreat with Stiles and Drewe, prepare and participate in two Progress Labs and the final Industry Showcase during the course of the year-long mentorship).
 N.B.
 Overseas Members of MMD may still submit for the Best New Song Prize.

 - Entrants must have written a full first draft of the musical to be entered.
 Full draft means a complete script, with all songs written.

 - Your musical cannot have had a professional production (defined as a production with professional cast and creatives, mounted for an audience.)
 We will accept a submission from writers who have had developmental workshops or sharings of their work, either financed privately, by a producer, venue partner or via funding.

 - Writers must declare on the application form if their musical is currently under option or if it is a commission.
 Please provide details of any creatives (producer, director, venue, licensing organisation etc.) attached to the musical.